Press "Enter" to skip to content

 • OEM Toyota LCA Bushings.
 Toyota does sell replacement bushings, but since they really want you to replace the entire LCA instead, they are not cheap - usually costing close to $350 for a full set of four.

-All three of these options are covered in this step-by-step guide, and I call out below which steps can be skipped if you're going one route or another.
+All of these options are covered in this step-by-step guide (where I happened to be installing polyurethane bushings), and I call out below which steps can be skipped if you're going one route or another.

 Parts